 Herbert (Herbie) J. Lau, 89 of 209223 County Road E (formerly M636 County Trunk E), Stratford entered eternal life into the waiting arms of his Lord Jesus Christ on Saturday, January 19, 2019.
 He died peacefully in his own home after a brave and courageous battle with cardiac disease.

-He is lovingly survived by four children; Peggy (Steve) Christianson of Marshfield, Patti (Jim) Smorynski of Plover, Pam (Mike) Loos of Marshfield and David Lau of Stevens Point; six grandchildren (Nathan, Nicole, Ashley (Seth), Jenna, Erin, Austin (Sandra Melgarejo)) and four great-grandchildren (Mya, Makoy, Aubryanah and Jordee) along with the great-grandson he took into his life, Gage.
-Jason Greenwood was also a special friend in Herbert's life.
+He is lovingly survived by four children; Peggy (Steve) Christianson of Marshfield, Patti (Jim) Smorynski of Plover, Pam (Mike) Loos of Marshfield and David Lau of Stevens Point; six grandchildren (Nathan, Nicole, Ashley (Seth), Jenna, Erin, Austin (special friend Sandra) and four great-grandchildren (Mya, Makoy, Aubryanah and Jordee) along with the great-grandson he took into his life, Gage.
+Jason Greenwood was also a special friend in Herbert’s life.

 Herbert was preceded in death by his parents Wilhelm and Henrietta, wife Stella, grandson Eric, six brothers (Hugo, Adolph, Willie, Laverne, Dennis and Walter) and four sisters (Tillie, Lydia, Doris and Bertha).